wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 The first point is in favor of the so-called Automatic Mutual Exclusion approach.
 The issue with using threads (in any language with or without a GIL) is that threads are fundamentally non-deterministic.
-In other words, the programs' behavior is not reproductible at all, and worse, we cannot even reason about it --- it becomes quickly messy.
+In other words, the programs' behaviors are not reproductible at all, and worse, we cannot even reason about it --- it becomes quickly messy.
 We would have to consider all possible combinations of code paths and timings, and we cannot hope to write tests that cover all combinations.
 This fact is often documented as one of the main blockers towards writing successful multithreaded applications.

 We need to solve this issue with a higher-level solution.
-Such solutions exist theoretically, and Automatic Mutual Exclusion is one of them.
-The idea is that we divide the execution of each thread into some number of large, well-delimited blocks.
-Then we use internally a technique that lets the interpreter run the threads in parallel, while giving the programmer the illusion that the blocks have been run in some global serialized order.
+Such solutions exist theoretically, and Automatic Mutual Exclusion (AME) is one of them.
+The idea of AME is that we divide the execution of each thread into a number of "blocks".
+Each block is well-delimited and typically large.
+Each block runs atomically, as if it acquired a GIL for its whole duration.
+The trick is that internally we use Transactional Memory, which is a a technique that lets the interpreter run the blocks from each thread in parallel, while giving the programmer the illusion that the blocks have been run in some global serialized order.

+This doesn't magically solve all possible issues, but it helps a lot: it is far easier to reason in term of a random ordering of large blocks than in terms of a random ordering of individual instructions.
+For example, a program might contain a loop over all keys of a dictionary, performing some "mostly-independent" work on each value.
+By using the technique described here, putting each piece of work in one "block" running in one thread of a pool, we get exactly the same effect: the pieces of work still appear to run in some global serialized order, but the order is random (as it is anyway when iterating over the keys of a dictionary).

 PyPy and STM